Published by Christina Riley. Last Updated on December 5, 2023.

 There’s great food all around, especially downtown.
 The Snappy Lunch and Walker’s Soda Fountain are a couple of great lunch spots to start.
 If you like spirits or dry wines, Mayberry Spirits Distillery and Round Peak Vineyard are fun Mount Airy spots, too.

 We can’t leave Mount Airy without mentioning the amazing and iconic Pilot Mountain State Park nearby, too.
 Jolo Winery & Vineyards offers a lovely view of the mountain, in case you’re not feeling a hike.

 Keep driving about 45 minutes from Mount Airy and 30 minutes from Pilot Mountain and you’ll arrive at Hanging Rock State Park, our favorite collection of mountains away from the mountains.

-Black Mountain is likely going to entice you to become a new resident and we understand that, after our times there.
-Start around Town Square before heading over to Lake Tomahawk Park, a great spot for outdoor days.
+Black Mountain is likely going to entice you to become a new resident and we understand that, after our many visits.

 If you’re around in October, an annual festival commemorates Lexington-style barbecue with tons of food, festivities, and more fun.